Full-Time, 2 year contract.

-- Contribute or lead the drafting of reports and publications relating to your work
+- Contribute to/or lead the drafting of reports and publications.

-- Contribute or lead the development of competitive funding applications to NHMRC, ARC, MRFF or other funding agencies
+- Contribute to/or lead the drafting of applications to major funding bodies.

 The successful candidate will possess the following key attributes:

-- PhD or equivalent experience, in either bioinformatics, computer science, physics, statistics or other relevant discipline
+- MSc, PhD, or equivalent experience, in either bioinformatics, computer science, physics, statistics or other relevant discipline

-- Have a broad understanding of several of the following areas and a deep understanding in at least one:
+- Have a broad understanding of at least two of the following areas and a significant interest in developing a deep understanding in at least one: